Future Health 2050 International Symposium and EHD Champions Awards hero image

 European Healthcare Design Champions Awards

-Supported by Integrated Health Projects (IHP) in celebration of the best in healthcare design globally, the event will be the culmination of a new awards competition between 52 winners of the EHD Awards in six categories over the last ten years.
-All previous winners will also be featured on a new Champions Awards website and digital gallery.
+Supported by Integrated Health Projects (IHP) in celebration of the best in healthcare design globally, the event was the culmination of a new awards competition between 52 winners of the EHD Awards in six categories over the past ten years.

-In each category, three previous award winners will be shortlisted to win the EHD Champions of Champions Award, and invited to present live to the judges in the afternoon of 12 February, following the morning symposium.
+In each category, three previous award winners were shortlisted for the EHD Champions of Champions Award and invited to present live to the judges in the afternoon, following the morning symposium.

-The six EHD Champions of Champions in each award category will be announced in a celebratory Evening Awards Reception and Dinner.
+The six EHD Champions of Champions in each award category were announced during a celebratory Evening Awards Reception and Dinner.

 Categories